NTNUI/koiene-booking-h20/README.md

 ┃ ┣ 📜urls.py (url routing)

 ```
-### Quick tour of the file structure
-The files found in the `views` folder defines the api-endpoint-handlers.
-`urls.py` is the file where the routing from the url to the handlers are defined.
-Inside `models` are the files that defines the database models.
-These are serialized to-and-from postgreSQL db entries and native python dictionaries.
-The logic for doing this and specifying which fields are wanted can be found in the `serializers` folder.

 ## Detailed File Structure
 This is a detailed overview of the complete file structure of the back-end.
 Folders containing work by the kundestyre-group are expanded.